dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 To make Symfony integrate with Auth0, we are going to use  [HWIOAuth Bundle](https://github.com/hwi/HWIOAuthBundle), an OAuth client that supports OAuth2.

-First we will set up all the configurations needed for this bundle.
+First, we will set up all the configurations needed for this bundle.

 So to begin we need to add the routes to your routing file: `config/routes.yaml`: